 I could switch off my turn signal and continue on to the traffic lights.
 I choose to turn.
 I tap gently and quickly on the rear break before downshifting into third.
 I slow from 50 km/hr (the speed limit in town) to about 30 km/hr, and press on the left handle bar.
 I roll on the throttle the teeniest bit to be one hundred per cent certain I’ll be in the next block before that first car is anywhere near me.
 And that’s when I fail to do what every motorcycle trainer in the world yells at every brand new rider: “Look where you want to go!
 Don’t look where you are going!
 LOOK WHERE YOU WANT TO GO.”

 I fail to look down Union Street North.
 Instead, I look at the curb.
 Within a heartbeat, I’m trying frantically to turn my bike back into the street.
 I might recover if I immediately focus on where I want to go.
 I don’t.
 It’s like I’m frozen, and my ride has a mind of her own.
 I could make an emergency stop.
 All I need to to is turn the front wheel to the right to straighten it, disengage the clutch and apply the brakes.
 I do none of these things.
 I don’t pull the clutch lever in.
-I don’t reach for the front break lever and squeeze it.
+I don’t reach for the front brake lever and squeeze it.
 I don’t press the back brake pedal with my right foot.
 Instead, insanely, I roll on the throttle a little more.